Rapid Realty: History

-The company was founded as a real estate agency in 1998 by Anthony Lolli, when he opened the first Rapid Realty in Park Slope, Brooklyn.
+Rapid Realty NYC was founded as a real estate agency in 1998 by Anthony Lolli, when he opened the first Rapid Realty in Park Slope, Brooklyn.
 The company's first franchise opened in Bay Ridge, Brooklyn in 2009.
 The company has 65 locations with an office in Boston.

+In 2013, it was reported that Rapid Realty would give a pay increase to its brokers that get a tattoo of the company's logo.

+Also in 2013, Leopard Films began producing a reality television show that focuses on the brokerage.

+In 2018, Lolli sold Rapid Realty to Yves Jean-Baptiste.
+In 2023, Jean-Baptiste filed a lawsuit in New York State Supreme Court against Lolli and other past executives, claiming company leadership unlawfully sold him a franchise and withheld crucial financial and legal information.

+Recognition

 In 2012, Rapid Realty was named one of the city's best firms to work for by real estate newspaper, The Real Deal.
 The company was recognized with Inc. Magazine's 2012 Inc 5000 award.
 In 2013, it was awarded Franchisee Satisfaction Award by the Franchise Business Review.

-In 2013, it was reported that Rapid Realty would give a pay increase to its brokers that get a tattoo of the company's logo.
-Also in 2013, Leopard Films began producing a reality television show that focuses on the brokerage.